AHS Nutrition and Dietetics

-Welcome to our home page!
-The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitians/registered dietitian nutritionists (RD/RDN).
-This CFND concentration is structured within the major of Hospitality Management and Dietetics (HMD) major at WKU.
+The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitian nutritionists (RDN).
+The Nutrition and Dietetics program is one of three concentrations within the Hospitality Management and Dietetics (HMD) major at WKU.
 Explore our website and student handbook for information on admission requirements, curriculum, estimated expenses, policies and more.

 What is a Registered Dietitian Nutritionist?

 Registered Dietitian Nutritionists translate the science of food and nutrition to healthy lifestyles.
 In addition to disease prevention, dietitians are a trusted source to help people manage diabetes, heart disease, weight, and food allergies.

 Students interested in becoming an RD/RDN should be committed to academic achievement and have a strong science foundation.
 Courses in food preparation, medical nutrition therapy, management, biology, and chemistry are taken.
 This vital and growing profession offers a variety of career opportunities that include nutrition counseling, wellness, and food service management.

 Complete at least a bachelor's degree at an accredited college or university in the United States and complete course work in a program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Completion of the Nutrition and Dietetics concentration, within the HMD major, at Western Kentucky University allows for the completion of the bachelor's degree and the necessary course work.